RyanCPeters/nikola_libcst_example/README.md

    * `doit demo_call_examples` will display examples of calling the demo tasks from various contexts.

-This command is the terminal entry point configured by the seup.py file, it will build an abstract syntax tree (AST) of the theme's `conf.py.sample` file, along with anohter AST for the site's `conf.py` file.
-It will then output a `difflib.unified_diff(before, after)` of the `conf.py` file's before and after states -- printed to console.

 Checking against actual site structure:
 ---
-If you would like to run this example on a fully defined Nikola site, the easiest approach would be to copy your own example site folder into `/nikola_libcst_example` (the root folder for this repo) then call
+If you would like to run this example on a fully defined Nikola site, the easiest approach would be to copy your own example site folder into `/nikola_libcst_example` (the root folder for this repo) then call `programmatic_demo -t <your preferred theme>`